IGEL-Community/IGEL-OS-APP-RECIPES/APP_Source/Apps/supertuxkart/Creating.md

 ## First successful run

-Now supertuxkart starts and is ready to use.
+Now SuperTuxKart starts and is ready to use.

 ## Creating a session config